meyersbs/MLBDACP21/README.md

 This repository accompanies a paper submitted to The 3rd International Symposium on Machine Learning and Big Data Analytics For Cybersecurity and Privacy (MLBDACP 2021).
 It contains all of the code used in the experiment.

 ```
-Meyers, B.S. and Meneely, A. (2021) TITLE.
-Proceedings of the 3rd International Symposium on Machine Learning and Big Data Analytics for Cybersecurity and Privacy (MLBDACP).
+Meyers, B.S. and Meneely, A. (2021).
+An Automated Post-Mortem Analysis of Vulnerability Relationships
+using Natural Language Word Embeddings.
+Proceedings of the 3rd International Symposium on Machine
+Learning and Big Data Analytics for Cybersecurity and Privacy (MLBDACP).
 Forthcoming.
 ```

 ## Dependencies